ilozano2/spring-cloud-gateway-active-health-check/README.md

 # Active Health Check strategies with Spring Cloud Gateway

 Nowadays, services are compounded by other upstream services.
 This accelerates development and allows modules to be focused on specific responsibilities, increasing their quality.
-This is one of the main things the microservices approach tries to solve.
-However, jumping from one service to another could add extra latency, and this latency could be dramatically higher when the services are not responding.
+This is one of the main advantages of using a microservice approach.
+However, jumping from one service to another can add extra latency, and this latency can be dramatically higher when the services are not responding.

-If you run microservices, you want to prevent your upstream services from being called when they do not work properly, even if they are using a circuit breaker pattern.
-It will also generate a penalty in the time response.
-For this reason, it is important to actively check your services to always call responding upstream services.
+If you run microservices, you want to prevent your upstream services from being called when they are not working properly, even if they are using a circuit breaker pattern.
+It can also generate a penalty in the response time.
+For this reason, it is important to actively check your upstream services to verify they are responding.

-Last but not least, the features can be combined with a circuit breaker library to immediately fall back on an alternative endpoint without suffering the first miss penalty.
+Last but not least, these features can be combined with a circuit breaker library to immediately fall back on an alternative endpoint without suffering the first miss penalty.

-The goal is for routes to forward the request to the upstream services that are healthy by using a load balancer strategy:
+The goal is for routes to forward the requests to upstream services that are healthy by using a load balancer strategy:

 ![Active Health Check Diagram](active-hc-diagram.png)

 This post is divided into two parts:
-1. "Spring features you need" - describing how you can benefit from the Spring Active Health Check feature.
+1. "Spring features you need" - describing which Spring’s features you need to get Active Health Check.
 2. "Registering endpoints for your services" - visiting some approaches for adding one or more endpoints to your routes.

 # 1. Spring features you need

-Three features in Spring can help you to get Active Health Check
+There are some features in Spring that can help you to get Active Health Check

-**Spring Cloud Load Balancer** (SLB) is a client-side load-balancer that allows balancing traffic along different upstream service endpoints.
-It is part of [Spring Cloud project](https://spring.io/projects/spring-cloud), and it is included in the spring-cloud-commons library (see the [SLB documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#spring-cloud-loadbalancer)).
+* **Spring Cloud Load Balancer** (SLB) is a client-side load-balancer that allows balancing traffic between different upstream service endpoints.
+It is part of [Spring Cloud project](https://spring.io/projects/spring-cloud), and is included in the spring-cloud-commons library (see the [SLB documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#spring-cloud-loadbalancer)).

-The **client-side service discovery** feature lets the client find and communicate with services without hard-coding the hostname and port.
-It is also included in the spring-cloud-commons library ([Service Discovery documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client)).
+* The client-side service discovery feature lets the client find and communicate with services without hard-coding the hostname and port.
+It is also included in the spring-cloud-commons library (see the [Service Discovery documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client)).

-**Spring Cloud Gateway** supports both features and can be configured with [LoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#_loadbalancerclient_filter)/[ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter).
+**Spring Cloud Gateway** supports the above features through the [LoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#_loadbalancerclient_filter)/[ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter) global filters.

-In this post, you can see different ways to use this global filter.
+In this post, you can see different ways to use one of those global filters.

 First, though, let’s explore some of those features.

 ### Spring Cloud Load Balancer filter